 Another commonly used method is ultrasound detection to identify the source of a pressure or vacuum leak.
 As gas escapes from one higher-pressure system to the lower pressure, the molecules become excited.
 The amplitude of the sound at the source of the leak is dependent on the pressure differential, radiation pattern, humidity, temperature and the physical characteristics of the crack.

 Think of all the systems and appliances found in a house: kettles, coffee makers, refrigerators, HVAC systems, washing machines, sprinklers, dishwashers, water heaters and more.
-They all require some form of leak testing.
+They all require some form of a leak test.
 Helium leak testing is the most common form used in household appliances.

 Products that require leak testing in the packaging industry include bottles and containers for liquids and foodstuffs like oils, syrup, peanut butter, condiments, soup, vinegar, ground coffee and more.
 Pressure decay methods are the most common form of leak testing for these types of bottles and containers.
 By calculating the leak rate, manufacturers can ensure that each has passed and is ready for the market.